 So, basically, not a warm and nurturing environment for this fragile flower.

-Crummy family life is just one step away from Gothic, as anyone who's ever read Edgar Allen Poe's "The Fall of the House of Usher" or Stephen King's The Shining can tell you.
+Crummy family life is just one step away from Gothic, as anyone who's ever read Edgar Allan Poe's "The Fall of the House of Usher" or Stephen King's The Shining can tell you.
 Gothic stories often contrast beautiful, fantastical places (inside Paul's hotel room, inside the Waldorf dining room) with dark, scary places (Paul's bedroom, Paul's basement).
 These contrasts help emphasize the troubled, depressed state that Gothic characters always seem to find themselves in.
 (Well, no wonder.)

 And Gothic interest in the troubled minds of their characters is just one step away from the psychological thriller.
 "Paul's Case" builds tension and suspense as Paul spirals further and further downward into depression.
 Why exactly Paul is so depressed?
 What he's doing that he's so ashamed of?
 What are his horrible fears?
 And what's going to happen at the end?